-This course examines interactive media and focuses on improving the engagement between a provider (e.g. product or service provider) and a consumer (e.g. users, stakeholders, purchasers).
+Examines interactive media and improving the engagement between a provider (e.g. product or service provider) and a consumer (e.g. users, stakeholders, purchasers).

 Using the principles of persuasive technologies and design, we will explore theories and techniques to make an offering engaging enough through its interactions to support preferred behavior (such as repeated use, more effective use, or goal achievement) by consumers and to build a ‘digital engagement’ of either enduring quality or an actionable resolution.
 Also, we'll explore classic rhetorical structures that may help us create a more purposeful connection between the vendor and their clients.